2017 United Kingdom general election in England: Analysis

 The Conservatives retained a majority of seats in England, though with a net loss of 23 seats.
 They also increased their share of the vote to their highest since 1987.

 The Labour Party substantially increased their share of the vote and made gains for the first time since 2001, but did not overtake the Conservatives.
 Labour received its highest share of the vote in England since 1997.

 The Liberal Democrats, led by Tim Farron saw their previous leader Nick Clegg lose his seat; as Sheffield Hallam was gained by the Labour candidate, Jared O'Mara.
 They also lost their by-election gain at Richmond Park to Zac Goldsmith of the Conservatives; whose resignation on 25 October 2016 triggered the by-election initially.
 They also gained some seats, including the recovery of Twickenham by former Business Secretary Sir Vince Cable who had lost it to the Conservatives two years previously.
 Cable succeeded Farron as party leader on 20 July 2017.

 UKIP saw their share of the vote collapse to almost negligible levels.
 They failed to gain any new seats and their one success from 2015, Clacton, returned to Conservative control.
 Paul Nuttall resigned as party leader on 9 June 2017 after finishing in third place at Boston and Skegness.

 The Green Party decreased its share of the vote and failed to make any gains, but retained Brighton Pavilion.
 The party deliberately chose not to contest many seats, in order to give Labour an increased chance of winning over Conservative candidates.

-Regional results
+By region

 Regional vote shares and changes are sourced from the House of Commons Library.